1 Introduction to the Survey

 1.4 Survey Design

 The current survey uses a fully un-clustered core and modular structure, meaning some questions are asked of the full sample and others of a one-third sub-sample.
-The overall sample size is around 10,500 though improvements from the old survey design mean it will be possible to obtain local authority estimates on an annual basis where sample sizes will produce robust estimates.
+The overall sample size is around 10,500 though improvements from the old survey design means it is possible to obtain local authority estimates on an annual basis where sample sizes allow for robust estimates.

 The survey questionnaire itself is structured in three main parts: